 Upgrade your garage door opener if you have a dip switch opener.
 A would-be intruder does not even need to go near your home to open it.
 Professional burglars have been known to drive around residential areas spamming the codes, seeing which houses are vulnerable, and making notes to return later.
 Upgrading to a newer garage door opener with rolling codes and multiple frequencies is a surefire way to increase your home security.

 The most common entry method for any home intruder is an unlocked door.
 Many opportunist thieves go in through completely open doors- not just unlocked doors.
 Open garages, front doors, windows – all of these are invitations for a quick grab and run which can even go undetected.
 Unlocked doors are even more prevalent.
 It just takes one for someone to gain easy access to your home.
 Whether they try every door before they find the unlocked one, or simply follow you inside- unlocked doors can be a serious security risk regardless of your preparedness level.

 Unlocked car doors can provide opportunities for thieves, and more than half of people admit to leaving their cars unlocked at home.
 Some cars are even programmed for or have openers to the garage door.

 Place reminders to remember to secure your home when you leave and when you arrive.
 Home automation has come a long way recently, and can help if you have trouble remembering to keep all your entryways secure.

-A double cylinder deadbolt can prevent this type of intrusion, since the inside needs a key to unlock the door.
+A double-cylinder deadbolt can prevent this type of intrusion since the inside needs a key to unlock the door.
 These can be a safety hazard during a fire, and many people end up getting lazy and just leaving a key in the inside cylinder anyways.
 Window security film is another method to thwart this type of intrusion.
-This security film comes in many sizes and thicknesses and would severely slow an attempt to gain access this way.
+Security film comes in many sizes and thicknesses and would severely slow an attempt to gain access this way.

 The Final Word